Nalhin/factory.io/README.md

 # factory.io

 A modern class-based mock data generation with typescript support.
-Integrates exceptionally well with ORM libraries like TypeORM.
+It integrates exceptionally well with ORM libraries such as TypeORM.

 ## Table of contents